xuzifan08/LendingClub/README.md

 ### Data Cleaning (see code [here](sc/python/data_cleaning.py))
 The data source contains 145 features.
 It was messy with a lot of missing values for some features and unstructured string data that needed to be cleaned and transformed.
 This is the steps of cleaning the dataset:
-a.
-Drop feature if it has missing 50% values of that record
+ 1. Drop feature if it has missing 50% values of that record
-b.
-Drop feature if 95% values are the same
+ 2. Drop feature if 95% values are the same
-c.
-Drop feature if it is the same as other feature (I might only choose to use one of them)
+ 3. Drop feature if it is the same as other feature (I might only choose to use one of them)
-d.
-Drop feature if the features are highly correlated (|r| >0.8) (I might only choose to use one of them)
+ 4. Drop feature if the features are highly correlated (|r| >0.8) (I might only choose to use one of them)
-e.
-Derive some new columns based on domain knowledge that will be helpful in machine learning models
+ 5. Derive some new columns based on domain knowledge that will be helpful in machine learning models

 ### Exploratory Data Analysis (see code [here](sc/python/exploratory_data_analysis.py))